-The stock price performance included in this graph is not necessarily indicative of future stock price performance.
+$The stock \ price \ performance \ included \ in \ this \ graph \ is \ not \ necessarily \ indicative \ of \ future \ stock \ price \ performance.$

-As of March 3, 2011, there were 100 stockholders of record of our common stock.
-In addition, there are approximately 2,725 beneficial owners of our common stock held by brokers or other institutions on behalf of stockholders.
+As of March 1, 2012, there were 95 stockholders of record of our common stock.
+In addition, there are approximately 2,112 beneficial owners of our common stock held by brokers or other institutions on behalf of stockholders.

 We have never paid or declared cash dividends on our common stock.
 Covenants in our credit agreement limit our ability to repurchase our common stock and declare and pay cash dividends on our common stock.
-During the year ended December 31, 2010, we did not purchase any shares of our common stock.

-On February 28, 2008, the Company's Board of Directors authorized a stock repurchase program whereby the Company may purchase up to an additional 1.5 million of our common shares, subject to the terms of our current credit agreement.
-The shares may be repurchased from time-to-time in the open market and the repurchase program may be discontinued at any time at the Company's discretion.
-The current stock repurchase authorization commenced upon the completion of the Company's May 2006 authorization to repurchase up to 1.5 million shares; which commenced upon the completion of the November 2002 authorization to purchase up to 1.5 million shares.
-Under the remainder of our current stock repurchase authorization, we can repurchase up to 1,441,139 shares of our common stock.
+On February 28, 2008, our Board of Directors authorized our most recent stock repurchase program whereby we may purchase up to 1.5 million of our common shares, subject to the terms of our current credit agreement.
+The shares may be repurchased from time-to-time in the open market and the repurchase program may be discontinued at any time at our discretion.
+During the fourth quarter of 2011, we purchased 427,043 shares of our common stock at an average price of \$5.23 per share.
+Under the remainder of our current stock repurchase authorization, as of December 31, 2011, we can purchase up to 1,014,096 shares of our common stock, subject to limitations of the Company's Credit Agreement.
 See - Liquidity and Capital Resources in the Management's Discussion and Analysis of Financial Statements of Financial Condition and Results of Operation section of this report.
-As of December 31, 2010, pursuant to the terms of our credit agreement covenants, we are not able to use cash for either dividends or stock repurchases.